maxiconstancio/firstapp/README.md

 # firstapp
-This is a first project
+This is a first project with Nodejs, Express, Mongodb and Javascript Technologies.